campudus/tableaux/GETTING_STARTED.md

 GRUD is an acronym and stands for "generic relational enterprise database".
 The following document should give a short introduction to GRUD and its principles.

 ## 1.1.
 Information is widely spread across the company
 In today's companies data and information is widely spread across divisions and departments.
-We saw the need for storing Excel-like data in a structured and centralized way.
+We saw the need for storing enterprise data in a structured and centralized way.
 A company could and should take advantage of connecting all this widespread data.

+The most valuable asset in your business is data.
+Managing data in a single source of truth is the crucial part of handling the complexity in today's rising demand for a digital Omnichannel strategy.
+GRUD enables you to spread content to multiple channels from one source.

 ## 1.2.
 Connecting the dots
 One of the main ideas is to store enterprise data in simple tables which are interconnected — which do have relations.
 You could start with simple and unconnected tables.
 If you start to connect the data in the right way, you will leverage from rich product information.
 This idea is not new, but every relational database (Oracle, PostgreSQL, MySQL, etc.) out there shows how powerful it can be.
 We took this idea and its simple core concepts and built a user & consumer centered enterprise database.
 The core parts of GRUD consists of an RESTful API and an easy-to-use web-based user interface.